-4.3.6 SWL of details of mooring appliances shall not exceed 0,8 design load determined in accordance with 4.3.4.
+4.3.6 Safe working load (SWL) of details of mooring appliances shall not exceed the design load determined in accordance with 4.3.4.
 All details of the mooring appliances shall be marked with the value of SWL by means of welding or other equivalent method.